aayus97/VisualAnalytics/README.md

 ```

 ## Live Demo

-If deployed via GitHub Pages, you can access the project at: https://aayus97.github.io/VisualAnalytics/
+You can access the project at: https://aayus97.github.io/VisualAnalytics/